Skip to main content

 • Message queue indicator shows if the agent has messages waiting

-• Typing indicator shows when the agent is composing a response
+• Activity indicator above the input shows when the agent is composing

 Terminal

 A standard terminal session that opens in the agent’s working directory.
-This is a regular shell — you can run any commands you’d normally run in a terminal.
-The key benefit: if an agent is isolated in its own worktree, this terminal drops you right into that directory.
-Useful when you want to inspect files, run tests, or poke around the agent’s working copy without navigating there yourself.
+If the agent is in its own git worktree, this drops you straight into that directory — useful for inspecting files, running tests, or poking around the agent’s working copy.

 Tools

 Manage the MCP servers and skills attached to this agent.
-You can add custom MCP servers, import skills from a URL, and toggle them on or off.
+Add custom MCP servers, import skills from a URL, toggle them on or off.
 Tools assigned to an agent’s team are inherited automatically.

 Settings